cliclic/jobs/backend/README.md

 Please also note that:

 - All prices are stored as integers (in cents)
-- Running `$ ruby main.rb` from the level folder should generate the desired output, but of course feel free to add more files if needed.
+- Running `$ node main.js` from the level folder should generate the desired output, but of course feel free to add more files if needed.

 ## Sending Your Results

 Once you are done, please send your results to someone from CliCliC.
 - If you are already in discussion with us, send it directly to the person you are talking to.
-- If not, use the application form [on every job listing](https://en.cliclic.com/jobs).

 You can send your Github project link or zip your directory and send it via email.
 If you do not use Github, don't forget to attach your `.git` folder.